 If accounting guidance, reserving standards, asset valuation standards, or any other standards or rules affecting accounting practices and procedures are first developed by other NAIC working groups, task forces, subcommittees, or committees, such proposed guidance, standards or rules shall be presented to the Working Group for consideration.
 In cases where such guidance has already been subjected to substantial due process (e.g., public comment periods and/or public hearings), the Working Group may elect to shorten comment periods and/or eliminate public hearings, and in such cases, will notify the Task Force of these actions.

-Development of Nonsubstantive Revisions to SSAPs
+Development of SAP Clarifications1

-Nonsubstantive revisions to SAP will be developed to address, but will not be limited to: 1) clarification of the intent or application of existing SSAPs; 2) new disclosures and modification of existing disclosures; 3) revisions that do not change the intent of existing guidance; and 4) revisions to Appendix A—Excerpts of NAIC Model Laws to reflect amendments to NAIC adopted model laws and regulations.
-Research and drafting of nonsubstantive revisions will be performed by NAIC staff under the direction and supervision of the Working Group.
-Public comment will be solicited on nonsubstantive revisions, and the item will be included on the agenda for at least one public hearing before the Working Group adopts nonsubstantive revisions.
-Nonsubstantive revisions are considered effective immediately after adoption by the Working Group, unless the Working Group incorporates a specific effective date.
+SAP clarifications will be developed to address, but will not be limited to: 1) clarification of the intent or application of existing SSAPs; 2) new disclosures and modification of existing disclosures; 3) revisions that do not change the intent of existing guidance; and 4) revisions to Appendix A—Excerpts of NAIC Model Laws to reflect amendments to NAIC adopted model laws and regulations.
+Research and drafting of SAP clarification revisions will be performed by NAIC staff under the direction and supervision of the Working Group.
+Public comment will be solicited on these revisions, and the item will be included on the agenda for at least one public hearing before the Working Group adopts revisions.
+SAP clarification revisions are considered effective immediately after adoption by the Working Group, unless the Working Group incorporates a specific effective date.
 If comments are not received during the public comment period, the Working Group may adopt the proposal collectively (one motion/vote) with other “non-contested” positions after opportunity is given during the hearing to separately discuss the proposal.
-At its discretion, the Working Group may request that an issue paper be drafted for nonsubstantive revisions in order to capture historical discussion and adopted revisions.
-Adoption of nonsubstantive revisions by the Task Force, its parent and the NAIC membership shall be governed by the NAIC bylaws.
+At its discretion, the Working Group may request that an issue paper be drafted for SAP clarification revisions in order to capture historical discussion and adopted revisions.
+Adoption of these revisions by the Task Force, its parent and the NAIC membership shall be governed by the NAIC bylaws.

+New Footnote 1: Prior to (adoption date), the term used to describe a new SAP concept was “substantive” and the term used to describe a SAP clarification was “nonsubstantive.”
+The new terms will be reflected in materials to describe revisions to statutory accounting principles on a prospective basis and historical documents will not be updated to reflect the revised terms.

 Development of Interpretations to SSAPs and Referencing Interpretations Within SSAPs

 Interpretations Which DO NOT Amend, Supersede or Conflict with Existing SSAPs